claus-codes/tutorials/README.md

 let emptyVar;
 console.log(emptyVar); // undefined
 ```
 Variables can be declared with assigning an initial value.
 The variable `emptyVar` gets a special *empty value* called [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined), which means it has not been given a value.

-There is more information about empty values in [Lesson 4](#lesson-4-booleans-comparisons-and-conditional-operations).
+Empty values are discussed more in [Lesson 4](#lesson-4-booleans-comparisons-and-conditional-operations).

 ### Constant values